 Choose a platform that offers real-time dashboards and exportable reports.
 This lets you track:

 This visibility makes it easy to identify high-usage regions and implement limits or controls.
+Use tools like the ZenCall rate calculator to know your costs before you dial.

 Set soft limits or alerts for team members who make frequent calls.
 This avoids accidental overspending, and ensures your team is mindful of the cost of communication.